 Riviera Las Vegas closed its doors at noon on May 4.
 Players dropped by over the weekend for one last look.
 The tables games closed around 3am on Monday morning.
 The slots and bar stayed open until the last minute.
 By 12:30pm, the last guests had been shown the door.

 It operated for 60 years on the Las Vegas Strip.
 It was the first high rise hotel on Las Vegas Blvd and the ninth casino in the resort corridor.
 The property was acquired by the Las Vegas Convention and Visitors Authority.
 It will be imploded to make room for a massive expansion of its convention facilities.

 A liquidation sale will take place on the premises starting on May 14.
 Table games, kitchen equipment, logo items and hotel furnishings are among the items for sale.
-A summary of the items may be found here.

 Video poker and slots will not be among the items at the sale.
 Those were acquired by Derek Stevens, owner of Golden Gate and The D, both located on Fremont Street downtown.
 Some of those devices will be installed at that casino.
 Others will be auctioned off.

 Hooters Casino in Las Vegas was sold for $53.8 million, as first reported by the Las Vegas Sun.
 Trinity Hotel Investments of New York is the buyer.
 The Las Vegas Sun speculates that the Hooters branding will be removed from the property and replaced by something under the Trinity umbrella, which includes Holiday Inn.
 The existing Hooters restaurant on the property is expected to stay.
 The deed was recorded on May 1, meaning the sale has already occurred.